 Adding to the conundrum, most store bought juices are pasteurized (heated to remove any bacteria), which causes the natural enzymes to be destroyed – lowering their overall nutritional value.
 Juicing at home (even just hand-squeezing!), and consuming immediately is best.

 If you love your fruit juice, try diluting it with plain or soda water.
+This is a great trick for cutting out sugar.
 Each week add a little more water and a little less juice, increasing the dilution.
 A little juice will go much farther, and you can even add a packet of True Orange for additional calorie-free and sugar-free flavor.

 Best: Homemade Vegetable Juice